|BMW M Sculpture|

 An additional interesting issue was addressing the 1200 individual RGB LEDs, these forming a geodesic dome with irregular cut-outs.
 A wooden icosahedron was built to test the cable and addressing planning as early as possible in the project.

-The BMW Experience Exhibits projects was awarded the Red Dot Design Grand Prix 2012
+The BMW Experience Exhibits projects was awarded the Red Dot Design Grand Prix 2012, ADC Silver 2013 and the German Design Award 2014.

 The MESO-Team: Sebastian Oschatz, David Brüll, Thomas Eichhorn, Katharina Mayrhofer, Johannes Scherg, Nikos Mechanezidis, Friedrich Söllner.